-15 Article 160 of the General Customs Law provides that importers and exporters and beneficiaries of the customs regimes can file, before the customs declaration has been numbered, global or specific guarantees securing the payment of the customs-related tax debt, and provisional or final antidumping and compensatory duties, advance collections and other applicable payment
+15 Article 160 of the General Customs Law provides that importers and exporters and beneficiaries of the customs regimes can file, before the customs declaration has been numbered, global or specific guarantees securing the payment of the customs-related tax debt, and provisional or final antidumping and compensatory duties, advance collections and other applicable payment obligations.
+The guarantee is global when it secures the fulfillment of the obligations related to more than one customs declaration or application to resort to a customs regime and is specific when it secures the fulfillment of obligations derived from a customs declaration or application to resort to a customs regime.

-- calendar day of the month immediately following the end of unloading operations. - Deferred and urgent clearance processes numbered after the arrival of the means of transport, from the date the customs declaration is numbered until the twentieth calendar day of the month immediately following the date the customs declaration was numbered.
+- Early and urgent clearance processes numbered before the arrival of the means of transport, from the date the customs declaration is numbered until the twentieth calendar day of the month immediately following the end of unloading operations. - Deferred and urgent clearance processes numbered after the arrival of the means of transport, from the date the customs declaration is numbered until the twentieth calendar day of the month immediately following the date the customs declaration was numbered.